Surrey-based businessman Paul Buttivant is preparing a rival bid to buy Plymouth Argyle out of administration.

 It is understood Buttivant's bid has no links with previous members of the Plymouth Argyle board, or those currently involved with running the club.

-, but ultimately unsuccessful, bid to buy Wrexham who were also in administration at the time.
+In 2004, Buttivant launched a similar, but ultimately unsuccessful, bid to buy Wrexham who were also in administration at the time.